detrin/najdi-hospodu/README.md

 python3.12 prepare_geo_data.py
 ```

 For scraping use the following.
-Repeast until you scrape all the ocmbinations.
+Repeat until you scrape all the combinations.
+Internally you can swith between IDOS and DPP providers.
+DPP has slightly higher error rate
 ```
 python3.12 scraping.py --num-processes 50 --num-tasks 50
 python3.12 manager.py --threshold-error-rate 0.1